 British politicians selected New Zealand’s governors until after the Second World War.
 The secretary of state for the colonies drew up a shortlist for the monarch.
 The candidates were then approached in order of preference.
 Because the New Zealand government paid very poorly, governors had to cover some of their own costs, and candidates sometimes declined because of the expense.
 Once a candidate accepted, the serving governor was cabled the name of his successor.

 In the 20th century the British government began sharing the shortlist with the New Zealand prime minister.
-In 1945 Peter Fraser became the first local prime minister to nominate a governor-general – Sir Bernard Freyberg, the British-born leader of New Zealand forces in the Second World War.
+In 1945 Peter Fraser became the first local prime minister to nominate a governor-general – Sir Bernard Freyberg, the British-born but New Zealand-raised leader of New Zealand forces in the Second World War.
 A decade later the New Zealand government was initiating the entire process.

 Criticism of the appointment of serving cabinet minister Sir Keith Holyoake in 1977 led to further changes.
 Prime ministers began to consult the leader of the opposition and sought to avoid politically divisive candidates.